Nolan Arenado Player Props: Cardinals vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.63 team ERA ranks 24th across all MLB pitching staffs.
+- The Nationals have a 4.68 team ERA that ranks 26th among all league pitching staffs.

-- Nationals pitchers combine to surrender 93 total home runs at a clip of 1.3 per game (to rank 25th in baseball).
+- The Nationals rank 25th in baseball in home runs given up (95 total, 1.3 per game).

-- His most recent appearance was on Thursday against the Houston Astros, when the righty went seven innings, surrendering four earned runs while giving up six hits.
+- The left-hander's last appearance was on Friday against the Houston Astros, when he threw 5 2/3 scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.